curbengh/curbengh.github.io/source/_posts/make-hexo-blog-smaller.md

 To see this in action, check out this [job log](https://gitlab.com/curben/blog/-/jobs/101703188).
 As you can see, the resulting files are around 20% smaller.
 However, do note that its image compression dependencies have some [vulnerabilities](https://snyk.io/test/npm/hexo-all-minifier).
 This can be patched using [Snyk](https://snyk.io/).

 ### hexo-yam
-Despite the convenience of hexo-all-minifier, I don't use it due to the vulnerability.
-I don't need its image compression since the [Cloudinary](https://cloudinary.com/) image hosting offers [auto compression](https://cloudinary.com/documentation/responsive_images#responsive_images_with_automatic_quality_selection).
+Despite the convenience of hexo-all-minifier, I don't use it due to potential vulnerability.
+I don't need its image compression since the image hosting I'm currently using, [Cloudinary](https://cloudinary.com/), offers [auto compression](https://cloudinary.com/documentation/responsive_images#responsive_images_with_automatic_quality_selection).

-Thus, I switch to leaner hexo-yam.
+So, I switch to a leaner plugin, [hexo-yam](https://github.com/weyusi/hexo-yam).
 To use it, simply run the following command in your hexo folder:
 ``` bash
 $ npm install hexo-yam --save
 ```